bacionejs/byte-armada/README.md

 But, after hammering out all the details of player-to-player logic, I had to switch to another strategy to be compliant.

-At one point, I used messenger for the handshake and supported remote PvP via STUN, but it was cumbersome and non-compliant.
+At one point, I used Messenger for the handshake and supported remote PvP via STUN, but it was cumbersome and non-compliant.

----

 ## 📷 Barcode Handshake

-I settled on **barcodes** because it's the only handshake strategy that fits into the JS13K rules — although, it **only works on Android Chrome**.
+I settled on **barcodes** because it's the only handshake strategy that fits into the JS13K rules — although it **only works on Android Chrome**.

+Technically, you could send a barcode to a remote user, but it is best suited for face-to-face handshakes, so I dropped STUN support too, and now you must be on the same Wi-Fi.

 Of all the barcodes, **DataMatrix** hits the sweet spot between complexity and capacity.

-Technically, you could send a barcode to a remote user, but it is best suited for face-to-face handshakes, so I dropped STUN support too, and now you must be on the same wifi.

-Datamatrix supports 2000 byte payload but anything above 200 is error prone with a tiny-code implimentation.
-RTC handshakes are 1600 bytes and compression only reduces it to 700.
-So, I implimented SDP elision to omit shared boilerplate, thus reducing the payload to 130 bytes.
+DataMatrix supports a 2000-byte payload, but anything above 200 is error-prone with a tiny-code implementation.
+RTC handshakes are 1600 bytes, and compression only reduces it to 700.
+So, I implemented **SDP elision** to omit shared boilerplate, thus reducing the payload to 130 bytes. 🎉